 - 12 ounces ice (about 3 cups)

-At least 8 hours before serving: combine tequila, triple sec, lime juice, and simple syrup in sealable container that will fit in your freezer.
-Seal and place in freezer at least 8 hours and up to one week (mixture will remain completely liquid)
+At Least 8 Hours Before Serving: Combine tequila, triple sec, lime juice, and simple syrup in a sealable container that will fit in your freezer.
+Seal and place in freezer for at least 8 hours and up to 1 week (the mixture will remain completely liquid).

-When ready to serve, add ice and tequila mixture to blender.
-Blend on highest setting, pulsing and scraping down sides as necessary until completely smooth.
+When you are ready to serve, add ice and tequila mixture to blender.
+Blend on highest setting, pulsing and scraping down sides as necessary, until completely smooth.
 Serve immediately.